keycloak/keycloak-community/design/authorization-handler.md

 After a policy pass, there’s no policy that prohibits the execution of this authorization context.

-The AuthorizationHandler that matches this scope has configured an embedded consent choice, but as the request is already providing a value, the consent screen just has a text for this specific scope.
+The ClientAuthorizationHandler that matches this scope has configured an embedded consent choice, but as the request is already providing a value, the consent screen just has a text for this specific scope.

-Mappers that have been configured for this AuthorizationHandler run, having access to the authorization_details and the AuthorizationContext data.
+Mappers that have been configured for this ClientAuthorizationHandler run, having access to the authorization_details and the ClientAuthorizationContext data.

 **Scenario 2**: An authorization request sent with the following information:

 `GET /auth?scope=openid+groups:*`

-The AuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:
+The ClientAuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:

 ```json
 {